geodesignhub/dashboard/README.md

 ## Geodesign Hub Dashboard
-A text based version of Geodesign Hub using the [API](http://www.geodesignsupport.com/section/api/).
+A text based version of Geodesign Hub using the [Geodesign Hub API](http://www.geodesignsupport.com/section/api/).
 This project uses the API to get text descriptions of diagrams, systems, change teams and users and produces a text based version of the data in the project.

-It can be useful to understand the project structure, key systems, change teams and participants.
+In addition, individual diagrams can be downloaded as Shapefiles for use in other software.
+Sometimes this interface is more efficient to jump to specific system or diagrams within a system.

+Read the blog post here: [Building a text based geodesign Dashboard.](https://hrishikeshballal.net/2016/05/31/a-text-based-geodesign-dashboard/)

+## Screenshots
+The diagrams grid in Geodesignhub is shown in text format along with the diagram id and description.
+In addition every diagram comes with a download link to take data out of Geodesignhub.

 ![alt text][logo]

-[logo]: http://i.imgur.com/Z5CJ5n4.png "Minimal Geodesign Hub"
+[logo]: https://i.imgur.com/QiI6REO.png "Minimal Geodesign Hub"

-Read the blog post here: [Building a text based geodesign Dashboard.](https://hrishikeshballal.net/2016/05/31/a-text-based-geodesign-dashboard/)

----
-### Licence
-The MIT License (MIT)

-Copyright (c) 2016 Hrishikesh Ballal

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+In addition the plugin uses different parts ofthe API, in this case, the list of change teams and members of a project and their profiles are shown below.

+![alt text][cteam]

+[cteam]: https://i.imgur.com/phlHTLb.png "Minimal Geodesign Hub"